How General Electric Used Six Sigma to Transform Their Company

 Welch also asked for a commitment to their Six Sigma goals from both executives and the GE workforce, linking promotions and bonuses to improvement in quality.
 A Green Belt certification became a minimum requirement for promotion at GE and almost half of each area of bonuses depended on the successful implementation of a Six Sigma project.
 Even the CEO and President attended training sessions.

 4. Focused Implementation:

 GE used three key implementation approaches.

 - “Show Me the Money” meant GE focused on the bottom line, cutting costs to compete in price-sensitive markets.

 - “Everybody Plays” meant that even outsourced suppliers were expected to participate in the Six Sigma initiative to make sure that the quality was assured from start to finish for each product.

-- “Specific Techniques” meant GE used process maps and other Six Sigma tools to rank and associate projects to overarching business goals.
+- “Specific Techniques” meant GE used process maps and other Six Sigma tools to rank and associate projects with overarching business goals. & improve

 Looking to improve your business processes & grow your career?